Exploratory Causal Inference in SAEnce: Experiments

 \subsection{Semi-Synthetic Benchmark}

 We simulated a family of RCTs $\{T_i, W_i, Y_i\}_{i=1}^n$, relating both the individual covariates and outcomes one-to-one with specific attributes in the CelebA \citep{liu2018large} dataset, e.g., \texttt{wearing\_hat} and \texttt{eyeglasses}, and then assigned a random image $X_i$ from the dataset perfectly matching such attributes.
-Given the corresponding random sample $\{T_i, X_i\}_{i=1}^n$ we (i) trained a SAE over the image representations encoded by SigLIP \citep{zhai2023sigmoid}, and (ii) tested NES for effect discovery against vanilla statistical tests ($t$-test, FDR \citep{schweder1982plots}, Bonferroni) and top-k effects selection.
+Given the corresponding random sample $\{T_i, X_i\}_{i=1}^n$ we (i) trained a SAE over the image representations encoded by SigLIP \citep{zhai2023sigmoid}, and (ii) tested NES for effect discovery against vanilla statistical tests ($t$-test, FDR \citep{schweder1982plots}, Bonferroni) and top-$k$ effects selection.
 For quantitative evaluation, we first assessed SAE monosemanticity with respect to the considered CelebA attributes (see Figure \ref{fig:neuro_importance}), and extracted the ground truth neurons referring to $Y$.
 Then, for each effect discovery, we computed Recall, Precision, and Intersection over Union (IoU) with respect to them.
-Full details about the data generating procedure, training, and evaluation with additional assessment on interpretability and SAE entanglement, together with extensive ablations on method variants, i.e., estimator and test, and hedge cases, i.e., no-effect, are reported in Appendix \ref{sec:exp_details}-\ref{sec:exp+}.
-The main results ($r=2$) are summarized in Figure \ref{fig:semi-synth}.
+Full details about the data generating procedure, training, and evaluation are reported in Appendix \ref{sec:exp_details}, and the main results ($r=2$) are summarized in Figure \ref{fig:semi-synth}.
+Additional experiments testing (i) the required assumptions, (ii) method consistency with extensive ablations, and (iii) additional baselines are reported in Appendix \ref{sec:exp+}.

 \textbf{Results.} Increasing the power of the tests (increasing the sample size $n$ or effect magnitude $\tau$), all the methods eventually retrieve the true significant effects, i.e., Recall $\rightarrow 1$.
 However, while all the baselines drop the Precision and corresponding IoU (Paradox of Exploratory Causal Inference), NES is the only method that mitigates such entanglement biases.
 As expected, the Paradox doesn't emerge with very small sample ($n=30$) and effect regime ($\tau=0.1$), and more explorative approaches, as vanilla $t$-test or top-$k$ selection, could be preferred, at the price of potentially more false significant hypotheses, i.e., Precision $\ll 1$.
 With a yellow dot, we report the performance of each method assuming the number of affected outcomes $r$ is known.
 NES still manages to find both effects most of the time.
 Instead, all the baseline methods fail to reach Precision and Recall above $0.5$: they succeed in retrieving the most significant effect (equivalent to the first step in NES), but then get confounded by the entanglement and miss the second one.
 While this is clearly a toy experiment, this is undesirable.
 For example, if in real trials there are multiple effects with different magnitudes (e.g., the positive effect of a drug on the health metric of interest and rare side effects) the leakage of strong effects may prevail over the weaker ones, which would then be missed.